ForgedSengoku/BlocksMCTracker/README.md

 - **Internet Issues:** If your internet connection is interrupted, the NameSniper might not work properly.

 ### **Self-Kicker:**
-The Self-Kicker is a feature that kicks players if they meet specific conditions, such as entering specific usernames.
-This feature can be useful to automatically remove unwanted players but can also be risky if not configured properly.
+The Self-Kicker is a feature that works in your ip only spawns 3 bots accounts to register to lobby to trigger antialt limit and blocksmc system kicks players from that ip.

 ### **Connection Blocker:**
 The **Connection Blocker** works by sending 1000 bot connections to **overload** the server, causing a **rate-limiting effect**.
 This can be useful in environments like school Wi-Fi where access to BlocksMC is restricted, but it’s a **high-risk** feature.
 Use it responsibly, as it may result in severe consequences if abused.